-First a quick summary of the role of oil in the refrigerant circuit –
+First, here's a quick summary of the role of oil in the refrigerant circuit:

-The compressor requires oil for lubrication of the moving parts in the compressor.
-If we could, we would keep 100% of the oil in the compressor but since that is generally unrealistic we need to utilize oils and oil strategies that will circulate the oil through the system and return it back to the compressor where it belongs on a regular and continuous basis.
+The compressor requires oil for the lubrication of the moving parts in the compressor.
+We would keep 100% of the oil in the compressor if we could.
+However, that is generally unrealistic.
+So, we need to utilize oils and oil strategies that will circulate the oil through the system and return it to the compressor where it belongs regularly and continuously.

 First, let's cover the oil considerations a service tech can easily diagnose and impact.

-We are tasked with preventing liquid refrigerant from entering the compressor which can cause more rapid and potentially catastrophic oil loss.
-This is called “flooding” and it can occur while the system is running when the refrigerant superheat is allowed to stay at zero as it enters the compressor which indicates the presence of liquid refrigerant mixed with the suction vapor.
+We are tasked with preventing liquid refrigerant from entering the compressor, which can cause more rapid and potentially catastrophic oil loss.
+This condition is called “flooding,” and it can occur while the system is running when the refrigerant superheat is allowed to stay at zero as it enters the compressor; zero superheat indicates the presence of liquid refrigerant mixed with the suction vapor.

-A flooded start is flooding that occurs during startup when liquid refrigerant was allowed to collect in the compressor, in the suction line or even in the evaporator.
-Both of these conditions can cause oil loss from the compressor as well as oil dilution which can result in rapid compressor wear.
+A flooded start occurs during startup when liquid refrigerant is allowed to collect in the compressor, suction line, or even in the evaporator.
+These conditions can cause oil loss from the compressor and oil dilution, resulting in rapid compressor wear.

-Preventing flooding is a significant part of oil management and involves setting superheat properly and using other strategies such as crankcase heaters, non-bleed expansion valves and pump down on the off cycle to help keep liquid refrigerant out of the compressor.
+Preventing flooding is a significant part of oil management.
+It involves setting superheat properly and using other strategies, such as crankcase heaters, non-bleed expansion valves, and pumping down on the off cycle to help keep liquid refrigerant out of the compressor.